Skip to content

 She/They

 Dr. Kristin Oberheide is the Director of the Office of International Affairs (OIA).
 The OIA Team provides international student and scholar compliance services and a variety of auxillary support to a robust clientele and stakeholders, prior to, during, and post-completion of on-campus engagement.
-Our team operates in a fast-paced, high-demand environment, often with rapid and unexpected external change.
+The Team operates in a fast-paced, high-demand environment, often with rapid and unexpected external change.
 We work to improve experiences across the Pratt community by identifying priority areas of need and implementing client-centered interventions and improvements.
 How to contact OIA and how to give OIA feedback.

 In the past five years at Pratt, Kristin regularly interprets complex scenarios and finds solutions, reduces operational “sludge,” promotes intergroup collaboration and communication, and engages in anti-racist, de-colonialist, and anti-xenophobic efforts.
 Kristin is passionate about improving overall campus climate, promoting mental health and safety in our community, and continual self-education, advocacy, and allyship efforts to marginalized community members, including non-U.S citizens, English learners, Asian and AAPI members, and U.S./NYC newcomers.